wescale/kubernetes-formation/README.md

-This repository contains resources for the Docker and Kubernets training.
+This repository contains resources for the Docker and Kubernetes training.

 # Content